 Curiosity about cannabis medicine is at an all-time high, and big pharmaceutical companies are already hitting the market with isolated and synthesized single cannabinoids, with particular interest in CBD.
-But this pharmaceutical approach to medical marijuana may be undermining the very foundation of its healing power — the entourage effect.

 There are more than 60 cannabis-exclusive molecules, known as cannabinoids.
 These chemical elements of the cannabis plant contain the building blocks of the plant’s psychoactive and medicinal effects, but most people are only familiar with two of them: THC and CBD.